 In order to be eligible for long-term disability benefits under your LTD plan, during the first two years after becoming ill or injured, you generally need to provide evidence that you cannot perform the required tasks of your current occupation.
 After two years (or the period indicated in your policy), eligibility requires proof that you are unable to perform any job for which you’re reasonably suited, by way of education, training or experience.

 If you initially received long-term disability benefits but your insurer unfairly terminated your benefits after two years or at another point before you are able to return to work, the chance of winning an appeal is extremely difficult and even unlikely, without the help of a skilled disability claims lawyer.
 Some of the most common reasons for terminating LTD coverage are: based on a re-evaluation of your health and/or rehabilitation, the insurer’s medical experts decide you are well enough to return to work; your insurer believes you have not undergone the appropriate treatments to get well; or you declined to submit to medical tests or treatment recommended by your insurer.
 Regardless of their reasons for the termination of your benefits, at this point, a civil lawsuit against your insurer is your best option for winning a claim for owed benefits.

 If you were denied long-term disability benefits for any reason, call Dietrich Law today for strong and experienced representation against the LTD insurer.
-We will review the circumstances of your case, including your disability insurance contract and the insurer’s grounds for denial of your claim, and will fight to ensure that your insurance company fulfills their contractual obligation.
+We will review the circumstances of your case, including your disability insurance contract and the insurer’s grounds for denial of your claim, and will fight to ensure that your insurance company fully complies with the terms of your policy.